 With the completion of the farm house the J N Mabry family had running water and a bathroom in the house for the first time.
 In 1961, J. N. Mabry and Edna Dean divided the 180-acre farm ( 40 acres had been sold to friends) with each getting 90 acres.
 In the early 1950's, J. N. Mabry converted his half of the farm to a beef cattle operation.
 Most of the fields that once produced corn and cotton had grown up with trees and the trees had to be removed using a bull dozer.
 Fences were built around most of the 90 acres and grass was planted for the cows to eat

-On October 12, 1957, Jim married Levada Crowder and they started a family.
-Julie Mabry Stephens was born October 6 1958 and Chris was born August 26, 1962.
+, Jim married Levada Crowder and they started a family.
+Julie Mabry Stephens and Chris.
 Jim had worked in construction during the summers when he was in high school.
 In 1960 after being laid off from Lockheed aircraft company, Jim constructed his and Levada's home in land lot 177 and learned a trade.
 He worked in construction, building commercial buildings until he retired in 2004.

 It has been their home for the past 60 years.
 In 1964 Jim had a lake built in land lot 178 and fish were stocked in it.
 It served as a place for the cows to get water and cool off on hot days in the summertime as well as a place for the family to go fishing and swimming.
 In the late 1970's, Jim Mabry took over the beef cattle operation.
 Jim had added honeybees to the farm in the late 1960's.
 In 1986, 20 areas of the farm was sold and the proceeds divided with the children and grand children of J N and Gladys.
 In 1987 Gladys Mabry and her daughter, Betty Pettett, built the third farmhouse across the road from the original farm house.